Top 13 Error Coins Worth Money - Price Guide With Pictures

 This quarter was struck on the wrong planchet.
 Image: fleur-de-coin

 Die Errors: The process of minting coins involves dies that impart the lettering, numbers, and images onto the surface of a coin.
 One die is used for the obverse (front, or "heads" side) of the coin, and other is used for the reverse (back, or "tails" side).
 If there is an issue or flaw with either die, it can lead to errors such as the doubling of design elements or the mismatching of two dies.
 The latter case results in what is known as a "mule" coin.

 Repunched mintmark error on a Lincoln cent.

 Strike Errors: Striking is the step in the minting process where the design from the die is impressed onto the coin.
 Strike errors include off-center or misaligned strikes, designs struck on the wrong size planchet, and other oddities.

 An example of a brockage error on a 19th-century coin.
 Image: fleur-de-coin

-It's important to note that all error coins are made at the mint.
+Again, it's important to note that all error coins are made at the mint.
 Their release into circulation is always a mistake or oversight.
-This distinguishes them from coins that simply have post-mint damage—changes to the coin that happen after they leave the mint.
+This distinguishes coin misprints from coins that simply have post-mint damage—changes to the coin that happen after they leave the mint.
 Such damaged coins hold no value for collectors and are not considered errors.

 How to Spot Error Coins